mvdan/winup/README.md

 * Slim: removed apps like Xbox, OneDrive, Skype, and Duolingo (TODO)
 * Idle: disabled unnecessary services like indexing and telemetry (TODO)

+The final image has the users `ieuser` and `administrator`, both with the default password `Passw0rd!`.

 It should also be trivial to install developer tools on the final VM, such as Git or Go.
 That's also a TODO for now.